msadowski/weeklyrobotics/_posts/2020-04-27-weekly-robotics-88.md

 6) Astronautenassistent CIMON-2 Meistert Einstand auf der ISS.
 <br>[YouTube (DLR)](https://youtu.be/6UeaZ6GYzX0)<br>
 INFO: He is back!
 CIMON, a free flying robot assistant, seems to be back in the ISS.
 If you don't speak german - don't be discouraged by the title, everything in the video is in English.
 Compared to the [video](https://youtu.be/72sB2YjoiC8) I shared in the [issue #54](https://weeklyrobotics.com/weekly-robotics-54) the position control seems way better!
-Looks like

 7) Publication of the Week - The Canadian Planetary Emulation Terrain Energy-Aware Rover Navigation Dataset (2020).
 <br>[Sage Journals](https://journals.sagepub.com/eprint/2FW9PZRWZ87QHMXURSRP/full)<br>